 Financial infidelity is a major form of betrayal that isn’t spoken about enough.
 While it’s healthy to have some independence financially—and you shouldn't feel the need to tell your partner every time you buy yourself a t-shirt or a coffee—more secretive financial behavior can be incredibly worrying.
 Especially if those secrets involve debts or spending that impacts your partner's financial security or credit, it’s a breach of trust that simply isn’t OK.

 Another form of non-physical infidelity, one that resembles more traditional infidelity, is emotional cheating.
-Developing an emotional dependency on another person, especially when that replaces your emotional connection with your partner, can be just as destructive of a betrayal as cheating.
+Developing an emotional dependency on another person, especially when that replaces your emotional connection with your partner, can be just as destructive of betrayal as cheating.
 But then again, having friendships is healthy—and sometimes the line between innocent friendships and emotional infidelity can be difficult to discern.

-Normally if your attracted to the person, imagine having an affair with them, or find that the connection is having a negative impact on your relationship, you’ll know that you’re dealing with an emotional affair rather than an innocuous friendship.
+Normally if you're attracted to the person, imagine having an affair with them, or find that the connection is having a negative impact on your relationship, you’ll know that you’re dealing with an emotional affair rather than an innocuous friendship.

 Other Forms of Betrayal

 There are other forms of betrayal that may not reach the level of infidelity but can certainly do a number on your relationship.
 Some of them are deliberate, while some of them you may not even notice yourself doing.
 But you need to be mindful of when you’re being disrespectful to your partner because these small betrayals have the power to erode your relationship over time.

 One of those ways can be divulging personal information about your partner—specifically information that they wouldn't want others to know.
 This is a difficult balance because, on the one hand, you have every right to talk to your friends, blow off steam, and get advice.
 But if it’s something so deep and personal to your partner that you know they would never want anyone else to know, then that’s something you should keep close to the chest.